inside.ewu.edu

 OCTH 536S.
 OCCUPATIONAL PERFORMANCE IN ADULTS: PAS.
 3 Credits.

-Students will develop knowledge and skills on how disabling conditions impact occupational performance, treatment planning, documentation, use of assessment tools, evidence-based practice, frames of reference, and service implementation.
+Students develop knowledge and skills on how disabling conditions impact occupational performance, treatment planning, documentation, use of assessment tools, evidence-based practice, frames of reference, and service implementation.
 This course is the performance and simulation that accompanies the lecture, practice, and discussion course OCTH 531S.

 OCTH 537S.
 OCCUPATIONAL PERFORMANCE OF CHILDREN AND ADOLESCENTS: PAS.
 3 Credits.